 Seriously, check out slides 90 to 96 to see the uptick in reported revenue when assists were added in.
 I found for one client that for every $3 their PPC vendor was reporting in conversions, PPC accounted for $8 in assisted conversions.
 By adding MCF reporting to their monthly reports, I made their PPC vendor look like heroes, unbeknownst to them.
 And this was before Google upgraded the lookback window to 90 days instead of the initial 30 days we had.

-These are also the only reports that can be fixed by fixing the Default Channel Grouping inside of Google Analytics.
-(More about that in the Unless you’re using an API tool like Tableau or Analytics Canvas, your only option is to fix your reports by fixing your tags or inside Excel, as I demonstrate in the Excel Fix section of the guide.
+These reports can’t be fixed by fixing the Default Channel Grouping inside of Google Analytics, unfortunately.
+This includes the Attribution models under Conversions > Attribution.
+You have to use custom channel groupings to apply customized channels to these reports.
+But at the time of writing custom channel groupings aren’t available in the API.
+Unless you’re using an API tool like Tableau or Analytics Canvas that allows you to clean up your data, your only option is to fix your reports by fixing your tags or inside Excel, as I demonstrate in the Excel Fix section of the guide.

 Google’s Classification Rules

 If you want to see the rules Google uses to classify visits, there’s a backdoor in.
 Follow these steps: